Jonny L: Piranha Records and mainstream success (1999–2003)

 He left XL to form his own record label, Piranha Records in 1999.
 He continued to produce singles, but these had a darker sound to them.
 He released a single on the record label Metalheadz in 2002 titled "Synkronize" / "Phreak".
 "Synkronize" featured vocal sampling speculated to be from Brian Harvey of East 17.
 Another album, 27 Hours a Day followed with the George W. Bush-sampling single "Let's Roll" in 2003.

 As part of True Steppers, Lisners co-wrote and produced the top 10 hits "Buggin" and "Out of Your Mind", featuring Dane Bowers and Victoria Beckham, as well as the No. 25 hit "True Step Tonight" featuring Brian Harvey and Donell Jones.
 Lisners also co-wrote and produced the garage track "Who Do You Think You Are" and "Do It Till We Drop" for S Club's 2002 album, Seeing Double.

 Mr L and Lo-Rider (2005–2008)

 Lisners set up Mr L Records in 2005, paving a more experimental sound for his Mr L alias.
 In 2007, he started a project with vocalist Paul Cumberbatch (a.k.a.
 Paul Vibe, who had appeared on some of his earlier singles) called Lo-Rider.
-They released two singles; the first, "Skinny" was released in 2006, with "Watch Me" being released in 2008.
+Lo-Rider released two singles; the first, "Skinny" was released in 2006, with "Watch Me" being released in 2008.
+As Mr L, Lisners released the old skool jungle influenced "Oh Yeah" in 2008.